mackorone/mms/README.md

 Micromouse code as if it were running on an actual robot - and so much more.

-It has two modes of operation, `DISCRETE` and `CONTINUOUS`, which offer different layers of abstraction for writing maze-solving and robot-control code, respectively.
+It has two modes of operation, `DISCRETE` and `CONTINUOUS`, which offer different levels of abstraction for writing maze-solving and robot-control code, respectively.
 This means that programmer *X* can write code that gets the robot from point *A* to point *B* while programmer *Y* ensures you don't crash along the way.
 And all of *that* can happen while engineer *Z* tries to figure